 Although the settlement of Igaliku is modest in terms of the number of inhabitants, it’s grand in terms of beauty.
-The 27 permanent residents live in small houses built of the characteristic Igaliku sandstone, in a fantastic valley with green fields with views to the fjord.
+Inhabiting small houses built of the characteristic Igaliku sandstone, the 27 year-round residents enjoy scenic surroundings in a valley with green fields and views to the Igaliku fjord.